 Webwood Falls is part of the Webwood Falls Nature Reserve.
 The falls themselves are easily found on Sideroad 25(Grey County), just east of Grey County Road 7 between Kimberly and Meaford Ontario.

 In fact, the falls themselves are located about 30 seconds from the edge of Sideroad 25.

 This is just at the top of the falls.
 The property where the falls are located was once owned by the Horwood family.
-The property was donated to the Bruce Trail Conservancy by a decendent of the original Horwood family settlers.
+The property was donated to the Bruce Trail Conservancy by a descendent of the original Horwood family settlers.
 This photo shows a wall of one the original farm structures.
 On the other side of this stone wall, there were new plants shooting up from the remains of a long ago planted perennial garden.

-A few pictures of the Webwood Falls.
+A few pictures of Webwood Falls.

 Apparently, in the summer months the flow of water can slow down to just a mere trickle.
 Not so much today though.

 Here’s a short video taken at the top of the falls.
 Simply ignore the fact I’m hanging out over the falls; sort of braced up against a tree for support.
-Thinking about it will take away from the essense of the video.
+Thinking about it will take away from the essence of the video.

 We parked along the shoulder of Sideroad 25.
 Not really sure about any other spots to park.
 For the hour we stayed there, only 1 or 2 vehicles drove pass this location.
 Mind you this was a Tuesday afternoon.
 Things might be slightly busier on Saturday or Sunday.